kristjanbjarni/home-assistant-packages/README.md

 ![foreceast_text](docs/vedur_is_forecast_text.png)

 ### Display aurora forecast.
-Aurora forecast for next evening is available in entity `sensor.vedur_aurora`, there is also aurora forecast for next days displayed as a text table.
+Aurora forecast for next evening is available in entity `sensor.vedur_aurora`, there is also aurora forecast for the next days displayed as a table.
 This can be displayed in markdown card with:

 ```markdown
 {{ state_attr('sensor.vedur_aurora','forecast') }}